Bayesian Causal Synthesis for Meta-Inference on Heterogeneous Treatment Effects

 \section{Introduction}

 One of the central problems of statistics is assessing, comparing, and mitigating model misspecification.
-In predictive contexts, this is fairly straightforward: the accuracy of a model is measured by how well it predicts future data.
-By having ``direct" feedback (e.g. squared error, predictive likelihood, etc.), we can measure the efficacy of any proposed method-- either model selection or combination-- through its predictive performance.
-For causal inference methods, we have a starkly different picture.
-As the potential outcome of a unit can never be observed (e.g. we can never observe what would have happened if a patient did not take a drug, if they did), there is no direct way to measure how well a method is ``predicting" the potential outcome.
-The causal inference literature has traditionally dealt with this problem through the design of experiments, assuring that, under some assumptions, the treatment effect can be measured \citep{rubin1974estimating,rubin2008forobjective}.
-With the broadening of applications in causal inference, such as to observational studies, however, these assumptions are harder to meet or justify.
-This has led to developments of more model-based methods that allow for complex analyses of the treatment effect, particularly in the Bayesian literature \citep{gustafson2006curious,hill2011bayesian,heckman2014treatment,li2014bayesian,hahn2018regularization,roy2018bayesian,sugasawa2019estimating}, but are then susceptible to issues of model misspecification.
-One particularly relevant and prominent example of this is the problem of estimating heterogeneous treatment effects \citep[HTE:][]{green2012modeling,athey2016recursive,taddy2016nonparametric,henderson2016bayesian,powers2018some,kunzel2019metalearners,syrgkanis2019machine}, where modeling assumptions are needed to measure the heterogeneity.
+In a predictive context, this is fairly straightforward: the accuracy of a model is measured by how well it predicts future, out-of-sample data.
+By having {\it direct} feedback (i.e., mean squared error, predictive likelihood, etc.), we can measure the efficacy of any proposed method-- either model selection or combination-- through its predictive performance.
+In a causal inference context, however, we have a starkly different picture.
+As all potential outcomes of a unit can never be observed (e.g. we can never observe what would have happened if a patient did not take a drug, if they did), there is no direct way to measure how well a method is predicting, or in the causal inference jargon {\it imputing}, the unobserved potential outcome.
+The causal inference literature has traditionally dealt with this problem through design of experiments techniques, both in randomized controlled trials and in observational studies, assuring that, under some assumptions, the target treatment effect can be estimated with some guarantees \citep{rubin1974estimating,rubin2008forobjective,imbens2015causal,ding2023first}.